strata-mvc/strata/docs/configuring.md

 ~~~

 <p class="warning">
-    Should you change the namespace mid-project, after having generated project files, you will have to change the value of the namespace inside all of the classes manually.
+    Should you change the namespace mid-project you will have to change the namespace value of the all previously generated project files.
 </p>